 A surface parking lot shall have one tree for each four parking spaces, and a five-foot wide landscape planting area that runs the depth of the parking row shall be located at each end of a parking row.

-A parking structure located adjacent to the street shall have street-level commercial space and have a street-facing facade that disguises the parking structure to generally look like other buildings in the area.
+When located adjacent to a vehicle-oriented commercial, mixed use commercial, or multi-family commercial street, a parking structure shall have first-floor street-level commercial space along the street’s frontage.
+However, for a corner lot, this requirement applies to the façade that is adjacent to the more prominent street, as determined by the land use authority; the other façade shall have the same for no less than fifty percent of that façade’s street frontage.
+The other fifty percent, and the area of the parking structure above the street level commercial space, shall have a street-facing facade that disguises the parking structure to generally look like other buildings in the area.